xcore/sw_foc_motor_control/doc_quickstart/pwm/index.rst

 No hardware is required to run the test harness.

 The test application uses a maximum of 6 cores containing the following components:-
    #.
-A test-vector and PWM Client under test
+A test-vector generator and the PWM Client under test
    #.
 The PWM Server under test (generates raw PWM data)
    #.
 2 PWM-Leg capture cores (captures raw PWM data from either the High-Leg or Low-Leg ports via 'loopback')
    #.
 A PWM-adc capture core (captures raw PWM data from the pwm-to-adc trigger channel via 'loopback')